syedqamara/HelloServerSideSwift/README.md

 CREATE DATABASE YourDatabaseName;
 ```

+Now in your `configure.swift` file replace `username` with your selected database name on which you have double clicked and `database` name with *YourDatabaseName*.

+### Build

 To build either you can use command or Xcode’s Play button at the top left.
-(But you need to choose ```Run``` from your provided targets.)
+(But you need to choose ```Run``` from your provided targets.